About this article

 Balance and coordination problems

 Alzheimer’s affects spatial awareness and coordination, making it harder to judge distances or stay steady.
-Your loved one may bump into furniture or struggle with stairs and uneven surfaces.
+The person may bump into furniture or struggle with stairs and uneven surfaces.

 Balance changes increase the risk of trips and falls.
 Well-lit rooms, clear walkways, and supportive footwear or walking aids improve safety.